Tom McGrath Writers Room

 How does it work?

-Desks are available to let in the Tom McGrath Writers' Room.
-Furnished with desks and chairs, the room can accommodate up to five writers full-time (ten writers part-time) and includes access to the Plays Library, wireless internet and printing facilities.
+Desks are available to let on a part-time basis for £22.50 per month in the Tom McGrath Writers' Room.
+Furnished with desks and chairs, the room can accommodate up to five playwrights at a time and includes access to the Plays Library, wireless internet and printing facilities.

-If you would like to rent a desk or wish to arrange to view the room, please contact Alasdair on 0141 332 4403 or firstname.lastname@example.org
+If you would like to rent a desk or wish to arrange to view the room, please contact Amy on 0141 332 4403 or email@example.com

 What the playwrights say...